 Credit Mandalay Bay

-What makes this different than your typical aquarium experience, which if you’re anything like us, you’ve seen a million, is the theming, as it appears as though you’re walking through the ruins of a lost city like Atlantis.
+What makes this different than your typical aquarium experience, which if you’re anything like us, you’ve been to a few, is the theming, as it appears as though you’re walking through the ruins of a lost city like Atlantis.

 Excalibur Fundungeon

-One of the best things to do, however, at this resort is hang out in the Excalibur Fundungeon, which is a game center and arcade.
-When Cami and her girls were there, they won her husband a Viking helmet with horns that he wore at each daughter’s wedding rehearsal as he walked them down the aisle!
+One of the best things to do, however, at this resort is hang out in the Excalibur Fun Dungeon, which is a game center and arcade.
+When I was there with my girls, they won her husband a Viking helmet with horns that he wore at each daughter’s wedding rehearsal as he walked them down the aisle!

 13. Climb the Eiffel Tower at Paris Las Vegas